Position: Current Benchmarking Hinders Real Progress in Deep Learning for Time Series Forecasting: Preliminaries

-As a benchmark, we use four real-world datasets from different domains that are widely used in the context of long-range time series forecasting~\citep{wang2023timemixer,zhang2023crossformer,liu2023itransformer,zeng2022transformerseffectivetimeseries,nie2023patchtst}.
-In particular: \textbf{Electricity} collects hourly electricity usage for 321 customers~\citep{wu2022AutoformerDecompositionTransformers}; \textbf{Weather} includes 21 meteorological variables collected every 10 minutes from Germany~\citep{wu2022AutoformerDecompositionTransformers}; \textbf{Traffic} contains hourly road occupancy data collected from various 862 sensors on San Francisco’s highways~\citep{wu2022AutoformerDecompositionTransformers}; \textbf{Solar} contains 10-minute records of solar power generation from 137 photovoltaic plants~\citep{Lai2018TemporalPatterns}.
-The extensive use of these datasets in prior studies makes them relevant for the present work.
-We use a $70\%/10\%/20\%$ split for the training, validation, and testing, following previous works~\citep{wang2023timemixer}.
-Metrics are reported on scaled data for consistency with published benchmarks.
-All the numerical results are averaged over three independent runs.
-We use a window size of $96$ for all experiments in the main body of the paper, while in~\autoref{tab:forecasting_results_h96_complete} we use a longer window size of $336$ (except for Solar).
-For further details, refer to~\autoref{a:hyperparameters}.
+\paragraph{Benchmarks} We use $4$ real-world datasets from different domains, widely used in the time series forecasting literature~\citep {zhang2023crossformer,liu2023itransformer,zeng2022transformerseffectivetimeseries,nie2023patchtst,wang2023timemixer}: \textbf{Electricity} collects hourly electricity usage for 321 customers~\citep{wu2022AutoformerDecompositionTransformers}; \textbf{Weather} includes 21 meteorological variables collected every 10 minutes from Germany~\citep{wu2022AutoformerDecompositionTransformers}; \textbf{Traffic} contains hourly road occupancy data collected from 862 sensors in San Francisco~\citep{wu2022AutoformerDecompositionTransformers}; \textbf{Solar} contains 10-minute records of solar power generation from 137 photovoltaic plants~\citep{Lai2018TemporalPatterns}.
+We split the data $70\%/10\%/20\%$ for the training, validation, and testing, following previous works~\citep{wang2023timemixer}.
+Metrics are computed on scaled data for consistency with published benchmarks.
+All the results report the standard deviations across $3$ independent runs with different random seeds.
+We use an input window of $96$ for all experiments in the main body of the paper, while in~\autoref{tab:forecasting_results_h96_complete} we use a longer window size of $336$ (except for Solar).
+For further details on the hyperparameters, refer to~\autoref{a:hyperparameters}.